Michael Bay's unrealized projects: Fiasco Heights

-On 8 April 2007, Bay, Chris Bender and JC Spink will produce the thriller Fiasco Heights, from a script by Kyle Ward through Platinum Dunes.
+On 8 April 2007, it was announced that Bay, Chris Bender and JC Spink would produce the thriller Fiasco Heights, from a script by Kyle Ward through Platinum Dunes.
 There have been no further announcements since.

 The Birds remake

-In 2008, Bay will produce a remake of The Birds through Platinum Dunes with Martin Campbell directing, Billy Ray and Peter Craig writing the screenplay, Naomi Watts as Melanie Daniels for Universal Pictures.
+In 2008, it was announced that Bay would produce a remake of The Birds through Platinum Dunes with Martin Campbell directing, Billy Ray and Peter Craig writing the screenplay, with Naomi Watts starring as Melanie Daniels for Universal Pictures.
 On 28 February 2014, Diederik Van Rooijen was set to direct the remake, with Jonathan Herman writing the script.
 However, the movie was revived as a BBC miniseries without Platinum Dunes.

 The Butcherhouse Chronicles

-On 6 October 2009, Bay will produce Stephen Susco's thriller The Butcherhouse Chronicles, through Platinum Dunes.
+On 6 October 2009, it was announced that Bay would produce Stephen Susco's thriller The Butcherhouse Chronicles through Platinum Dunes.
 There have been no further announcements since.

 Property of the State

-On 6 October 2009, Bay will produce Howard Franklin's crime drama Property of the State, through Platinum Dunes.
+On 6 October 2009, it was announced that Bay would produce Howard Franklin's crime drama Property of the State through Platinum Dunes.
 There have been no further announcements since.

 Existence 2.0

-On 16 March 2010, Bay was set to produce the adaptation of Nick Spencer and illustrator Ronald Salas’ comic book series Existence 2.0 through his Platinum Dunes company with Miles Millar and Alfred Gough will write the screenplay and Paramount Pictures distributing the movie.
+On 16 March 2010, Bay was set to produce the adaptation of Nick Spencer and illustrator Ronald Salas' comic book series Existence 2.0 through his Platinum Dunes company, with Miles Millar and Alfred Gough to write the screenplay and Paramount Pictures distributing the movie.
 There have been no further announcements since.

 The Monster Squad remake

-On 18 March 2010, Bay and Platinum Dunes will produce a remake of Fred Dekker's monster comedy film The Monster Squad from a script by Mark Gunn & Brian Gunn and Rob Cohen set to direct the film for Paramount Pictures.
+On 18 March 2010, it was announced that Bay and Platinum Dunes would produce a remake of Fred Dekker's monster comedy film The Monster Squad from a script by Mark Gunn & Brian Gunn, with Rob Cohen set to direct the film for Paramount Pictures.
 In 2014, Platinum Dunes producers Brad Fuller and Andrew Form confirmed that the remake was no longer happening.

 Heatseekers

-On 27 April 2010, Bay and Platinum Dunes will produce former attorney George Mahaffey's screenplay Heatseekers, an action film about a young ex-military pilot who infiltrates a gang of aerial "pirates" working out of Bangkok and takes part in an elaborate tower heist using powered gliders and parachutes for Paramount Pictures.
+On 27 April 2010, it was announced that Bay and Platinum Dunes would produce former attorney George Mahaffey's screenplay Heatseekers, an action film about a young ex-military pilot who infiltrates a gang of aerial "pirates" working out of Bangkok and takes part in an elaborate tower heist using powered gliders and parachutes for Paramount Pictures.
 On 15 January 2013, Timur Bekmambetov was set to direct and F. Scott Frazier will rewrite the script.
 There have been no further announcements since.

 Gideon's Sword

-On 24 May 2010, Bay and Platinum Dunes will produce the film adaptation of Douglas Preston and Lincoln Child's novel Gideon's Sword for Paramount.
+On 24 May 2010, it was announced that Bay and Platinum Dunes would produce the film adaptation of Douglas Preston and Lincoln Child's novel Gideon's Sword for Paramount.
 On 28 September 2010, Chap Taylor was hired to write the script.
 There have been no further announcements since.

 Confidential Alien

-On 27 July 2010, Bay will produce the sci-fi film Confidential Alien Project, through Platinum Dunes with Bobby Glickert writing and directing the film for Paramount Pictures.
+On 27 July 2010, it was announced that Bay would produce the sci-fi film Confidential Alien Project through Platinum Dunes, with Bobby Glickert writing and directing the film for Paramount Pictures.
 There have been no further announcements since.